-In order to get a sense of where the industry stands at this moment, and in response to news organisations and media requests, The TEFL Academy has conducted an in-depth analysis of the industry as a whole.
+In order to get a sense of where the industry stands at this moment, and in response to news organisations and media requests, in 2020 The TEFL Academy conducted an in-depth analysis of the industry as a whole.

 *If you are a journalist and are interested in English Language Teaching Statistics please do not hesitate to get in touch with us directly for more information

 Alongside our analysis we conducted a survey of qualified and aspiring English language teachers.
 Through this process we have compiled the most up-to-date information on the English language market as a whole.

 In this report, we’ll cover the following points:

 - The value of the English Language Teaching market

 - Trends in the EFL market

 - How COVID has impacted TEFL teachers’ journeys

 - Attitudes towards teaching abroad in 2020 and beyond